plclub/cbpv-effects-coeffects/artifact-overview.md

 running too many jobs simultaneously can cause the `coqc` compiler to be killed.
 If that happens, you should decrease the number you pass to `-j`.

-Note: On a Linux machine with Ryzen 5700x, the entire development takes TODO to compile with `make -j4`.
+Note: On a Linux machine with a 13th Gen Intel® Core™ i7, the entire development takes 2 minutes to compile with `make -j4`.

 A successful compilation should produce the following output: